K-9 Handler is Navy Sailor is the Spotlight

-221215-N-AS200-0015 POINT MUGU, Calif.
-(Dec.
-15, 2022) - POINT MUGU, Calif. – Master-at-Arms 3rd Class Chanel Aginaga, from Visalia, Calif., assigned to Naval Base Ventura County (NBVC) Force Protection, has been recognized as the Nov.
+POINT MUGU, Calif. – Master-at-Arms 3rd Class Chanel Aginaga, from Visalia, Calif., assigned to Naval Base Ventura County (NBVC) Force Protection, has been recognized as the Nov.
 2022 Sailor in the Spotlight.

-NBVC is a strategically located Naval installation composed of three operating facilities: Point Mugu, Port Hueneme and San Nicolas Island.
-NBVC is the home of the Pacific Seabees, West Coast E-2D Hawkeyes, 3 warfare centers and 80 tenants.
-(U.S. Navy illustration by Ensign Drew Verbis/Released)
+“Aginaga is an integral member of the team,” said Senior Chief Master-at-Arms Zachary Hough, senior enlisted advisor, NBVC.
+“She works hard to improve our force protection's positive performance marks for current and future Naval security requirements.”

+Aginaga has served for three years, reporting to NBVC in 2020.
+She graduated from Naval Technical Training Center Lackland, San Antonio, Texas.

 |Date Taken: